dillonzq/LoveIt/exampleSite/content/posts/theme-documentation-basics/index.en.md

 {{< admonition tip "Tips about algolia" >}}
 You need to upload `index.json` files to algolia to activate searching.
 You could upload the `index.json` files by browsers but a CLI tool may be better.
-[Algolia Atomic](https://github.com/chrisdmacrae/atomic-algolia) is a good choice.
+The official [Algolia CLI](https://github.com/algolia/algolia-cli) is a good choice.
 To be compatible with Hugo multilingual mode, you need to upload different `index.json` for each language to the different index of algolia, such as `zh-cn/index.json` or `fr/index.json`...
 {{< /admonition >}}